hu-matin/PythonMiniProjects/README.md

 # About

-**There are some python project for improving your python skills and some libraries.**
+**There are some python projects for improving your python skills and some libraries.**

 >[!IMPORTANT]
 >This repository will be update in feuture.